Thor Broadcast Logo

 GPS over Fiber - Reference Timing Fiber Optic Waterproof Solution GPS over Fiber - Reference Timing Fiber Optic Waterproof Solution

-Waterproof Outdoor GPS fiber optic Transmitter and 19" rack-mountable receiver, sends the signal from a GPS antenna to a receiver over singlemode fiber.
-The transmitter and receiver has RF and Optical meters, allows quick and seemless implementation without any Optical and RF instruments.
+Waterproof outdoor GPS fiber optic transmitter and 19" rack-mountable receiver; sends the signal from a GPS antenna to a receiver over singlemode fiber.
+The transmitter and receiver have RF and optical meters, allowing quick and seamless implementation without any optical or RF instruments.

 Contact Us